gbrucepayne/atduino/README.md

     * Sends the command on serial and waits for all data to be sent;
     * Sets the pending command state;
     * Starts the response parsing state transitions to listening mode;
-    * If no timeout is specified, the default is 5 seconds (`AT_TIMEOUT_DEFAULT_MS`).
+    * If no timeout is specified, the default is 1 second (`AT_TIMEOUT_DEFAULT_MS`).

 2. Response parsing indicates success or failure code accessible via